Adamant-im/ETH-transactions-storage/README.md

 # Dockerized and docker compose
 by Guénolé de Cadoudal (guenoledc@yahoo.fr)

-In the `docker-compose.yml` you find a configuration that show how this tool can be embeded in a docker configuration with the following processes
+In the `docker-compose.yml` you find a configuration that show how this tool can be embedded in a docker configuration with the following processes:
-- postgres db: to store the data
+- postgres db: to store the indexed data
 - postgREST tool to expose the data as a REST api (see above comments)
 - GETH node in POA mode.
-Can be anothe node of course bu not tested
+Can be Openethereum, or another node, but not tested
 - EthSync tool (this tool)

-The EthSync tool accept the following env variables
+The EthSync tool accepts the following env variables:
 - DB_NAME: postgres url of the db
-- ETH_URL: eth node url to reach the node. support websocket, http and ipc
+- ETH_URL: eth node url to reach the node.
+Supports websocket, http and ipc.
-- START_BLOCK: the first block to synchronize from. default to 1
+- START_BLOCK: the first block to synchronize from.
+Default is 1.
 - CONFIRMATIONS_BLOCK: the number of blocks to leave out of the synch from the end.
-Ie, last block is current `blockNumber - CONFIRMATIONS_BLOCK`.
+I.e., last block is current `blockNumber - CONFIRMATIONS_BLOCK`.
 Default is 0.
 - PERIOD: Number of seconds between to synchronization.
-Default is 20 sec
+Default is 20 sec.

 # License